2016 Spanish general election: Parties and lists

 Podemos aimed at enlarging its alliance system from December, seeking to conglomerate all forces to the left of PSOE in a single, unitary alliance for the 2016 election.
-Both En Comú Podem and En Marea had already announced their intention to continue their successful coalitions, while Compromís' leaders expressed their will to renew their alliance with Podemos but also seeking to include EUPV, which had been left out of the coalition for the previous election.
+Both En Comú Podem and En Marea had already announced their intention to continue their successful alliances, while Compromís' leaders expressed their will to renew their alliance with Podemos but also seeking to include United Left of the Valencian Country, which had been left out of the coalition for the previous election.
 Talks between Podemos and Més had also started in the Balearic Islands ahead of a prospective election alliance, aiming at forming a "grand coalition of the left" in the islands.
-Podemos tried to probe PACMA for a common nationwide list for the 2016 election, but this was rejected by the latter as it perceived that Podemos was "not clear enough on the issue of banning bullfighting".
+Podemos tried to probe Animalist Party Against Mistreatment of Animals for a common nationwide list for the 2016 election, but this was rejected by the latter as it perceived that Podemos was "not clear enough on the issue of banning bullfighting".

-Already from 20 April, both Podemos and IU-UPeC started exploring the possibility of forming a joint list for a likely fresh election.
+Already from 20 April, both Podemos and United Left–Popular Unity started exploring the possibility of forming a joint list for a likely fresh election.
 By 30 April, as the new election was confirmed, both parties acknowledged that talks had formally started and that an agreement was expected to be reached throughout the next week.
 On 9 May, Pablo Iglesias (Podemos) and Alberto Garzón (IU) officially announced that a formal alliance had been reached and that their parties would be running together in the upcoming general election.
 Equo, which had already supported the continuation of its coalition with Podemos, announced it would also participate in the newly formed alliance.
-The Podemos-IU national accord paved the way for United Left to join the És el moment alliance in the Valencian Community as well.
+The Podemos–IU national agreement paved the way for United Left to join the És el moment alliance in the Valencian Community as well.